Towards An Analytical Framework for Dynamic Potential Games: Introduction

-One of the key challenges to develop the general analytical framework for the dynamic potential game is to develop an appropriate notion of the functional derivative for possibly continuous time/state spaces and general policy classes.
-For instance, in the discrete time setting of \cite{monderer1996potential, leonardos2021global, hosseinirad2023general}, by finite-dimensional parameterizations for policies, they adopt the (Fr\'{e}chet) derivatives and show that the game is a potential game if the second-order derivatives of the value functions are symmetric.
-Neither Fr\'{e}chet derivative nor parametrization is appropriate for the general framework: the set of admissible policies becomes infinite-dimensional and may not be a normed space; for games with stochastic policies, the admissible polices take values in the space of probability measures and hence do not form a vector space.
+\paragraph{Our approach.} One of the key challenges to develop the general analytical framework for the dynamic potential game is to develop an appropriate notion of the functional derivative {with respect to polices} for possibly continuous time/state spaces and general policy classes.
+For instance, in the discrete time setting of \cite{ leonardos2022global, hosseinirad2023general} with finite-dimensional parameterizations for policies, Fr\'{e}chet derivatives are adopted to show that the game is a potential game if the second-order derivatives of the value functions are symmetric.
+However, neither Fr\'{e}chet derivative nor parametrization is appropriate for the general framework: the set of admissible policies becomes infinite-dimensional and may not be a normed space; for games with stochastic policies, the admissible polices take values in the space of probability measures and hence do not form a vector space.
 To overcome the above difficulties, we define the derivative of value function along a convex combination of two policies.
 Compared with the Fr\'{e}chet derivative, such a directional derivative is easier to compute and well-defined under weaker conditions.
-It also eliminates the need to select a norm over the possible infinite-dimensional policy class, providing more flexibility in the analysis (see Theorem \ref{thm:symmetry_value_sufficient}).
+It also eliminates the need to select a norm over the policy class, providing more flexibility in the analysis (see Remark \ref{rmk:differential_characterization} for more details).